Skip to main content

 FAQs

-How much do impact windows cost in Miami?
+How much does impact window installation cost in Miami Gardens?

-Can new impact windows lower my homeowner's insurance in Miami?
+Will new hurricane windows lower my insurance in Miami Gardens?

 Free estimate that includes the full permit pathway — sealed plans, product-approval verification, Notice of Commencement, and inspections.